 - It is entirely up to you and your taste but I never really do for this dish because the feta cheese, the cheese, and the olives add sufficient (for me) salt.
 I'm not too fond of anything salty but if you do like your salt, add a pinch or two extra.

 - Do not worry if you do not have loaf tins, you can use any oven-proof dish whether that's round, rectangular, or any shape you have or prefer.
 I have made this in my larger square ceramic dish and a couple of times in my oval dish.
-You may also use a single dish but it will have to be larger so the bread doesn't end up being too thick to cook especially in the middle part.
+All are approximately 8x4 in or 22 x10 cm.
+You may also use a single rectangular tray/dish but it will have to be larger so the bread doesn't end up being too thick to cook, especially the middle part.
+You can then cut it into squares and serve.

 Ramona says